Back

 \(y=−{\color{Red}3}+2\)

-Then add which gives us:
+Then add which gives you:

 \(y=−1\)

-So another point on our line is \((1,−1)\).
-Now we can graph both points:
+So another point on the line is \((1,−1)\).
+Now you can graph both points:

 A coordinate plane with the points (0, 2) and (1, -1) graphed on it.